Athens Metro: Archaeological excavations and exhibits

 During construction of the metro tunnels, artifacts of archaeological interest were discovered and rescue archaeology was employed.
 Teams of archaeologists worked ahead of, then with, engineers for six years, protecting and recording archaeological finds (streets, houses, cemeteries, sanctuaries, public workshops, foundry pits, kilns, aqueducts, wells, cisterns, drains and sewage tunnels).
 This afforded new insight into the city's ancient topography, through unprecedented infrastructure development combined with the study and preservation of archaeological data.
-Exhibitions of ancient artifacts or replicas are found at a number of metro stations, including Monastiraki and Syntagma.
+Exhibitions of ancient artifacts or replicas are found at a number of metro stations, including Monastiraki, Akropoli and Syntagma.

 Future

 The Athens Metro masterplan, as presented in October 2022, consists of the following projects: